 Berninger’s airy delivery of “hey baby” on the opening track, “Nobody Will Be There”, greets you like a warm breeze, while the opening strains of “Day I Die” ushered in by rapid-fire percussion echo their earlier work.
 The tempo here is faster than anything in their repertoire, so it’s an intriguing shift.
 Of course, that tune is just foreshadowing for the brisk pace of the sixth track, “Turtleneck.”
 (This one is uncharacteristically loud, as though the band slammed energy drinks before the recording session.)
 But the album high points, for me, are “Born to Beg” and “Guilty Party.”

 The former is mellow perfection.
 The simple piano accompaniment perfectly complements the understated tone.
 It’s a crisp black t-shirt of a song, unadorned by extraneous layers.
 The latter, though, is brooding and elegant.
 It shares the introspective qualities of “Fake Empire” but with shimmering elements more reminiscent of the latest Radiohead.
-The band are clearly at the height of their career with Sleep Well Beast.
+The band are at the height of their career with Sleep Well Beast.
 They have never sounded better.

 With the vocals of Matt Berninger and the brothers Dessner and Devendorf, The National have cultivated a deep, sorrowful kind of vibe over the course of their seven studio albums.
 Some are better than others, but with the release of their latest, Sleep Well Beast, they’ve seemed to recapture the spirit of the band that seemed weakened a bit on Trouble Will Find Me.

 Listening to the LP, it’s quickly apparent that not only are they rediscovering the voice and techniques that made them so interesting for so long, but there’s more urgency.
-Songs like “Day I Die” stand out as fast-paced slaps in the faces, deliberate and somber in a way that only The National do so well.
+Songs like “Day I Die” stand out as fast-paced slaps in the face, deliberate and somber in a way The National do so well.
 It’s also more experimental overall, which makes you wonder if that Grateful Dead tribute they were part of played some major role in their rejuvenated sound.
-Previously released track, “The System only Dreams in total Darkness”, translates better as part of a cohesive album, and it makes the album flow in a sort of urgent yet reluctant way, like the band is happy to be finding things like work in the black of night.
+Previously released track, “The System only Dreams in Total Darkness”, translates better as part of a cohesive album, and it makes the album flow in a sort of urgent yet reluctant way, like the band is happy to be finding things like work in the black of night.

 Deeply layered and textured, Sleep Well Beast is unlike anything The National have created before.
-It is like moving from the Romanticism period to Impressionism, where suddenly a burst of color, light, and imagination is revealed.
+It is like moving from the Romanticism period to Impressionism where a sudden burst of color, light, and imagination is revealed.
 The gentle “Nobody Else Will Be There” introduces us to this new era, as Matt Berninger’s booming baritone takes on a surprisingly soft whisper.
 The drama is heightened on “Born to Beg” and the witty “Dark Side of the Gym”, which recalls the life of a wallflower in love.
 It’s not until the holy trinity of “I’ll Still Destroy You”, the incredibly beautiful “Guilty Party”, and “Carin at the Liquor Store”, where Monet, Degas, Renoir, Pissarro, and Manet serve up their masterpieces.

 Share This Article On...